 “With this impressive expansion plan, we will ensure that the Vierländer region is served by an airline offering quality and reliable flights to all key tourist destinations,” he added.

-At Friedrichshafen, two additional destinations will be added to the flight schedule in the coming year, to the Balearic island of Ibiza, and the coastal town of Olbia in Sardinia.
-As a result, Germania will be offering flights to 14 destinations, and 26 flights will take off per week – compared to this year the number of seats offered will increase by 25%.
+Germania has completed the plans for the basic flight schedule for 2019 and will add two additional destinations to the flight schedule at Friedrichshafen in the coming year, to the Balearic island of Ibiza, and the coastal town of Olbia in Sardinia.
+As a result, Germania will be offering flights to 14 destinations, with 26 flights taking off per week – compared to this year, the number of seats offered will increase by 25%.

 In winter 2019/2020 the flight schedule will see more additions with one of Germania’s aircraft taking off from Friedrichshafen every day.

-The airline is planning to station an additional Airbus aircraft at the Lake Constance airport as of summer 2020.
-This will allow for additional destinations to be added to the route network, the frequency of flights to increase to at least 30 flights per week, and also allow an increase in the number of seats offered.
-Germania say this will also create new jobs in the region with the requirement for additional crew.
+From summer 2020 the airline is planning to station an additional Airbus aircraft at the Lake Constance airport to allow for additional destinations to be added to the route network, the frequency of flights to increase to at least 30 flights per week, and will also allow an increase in the number of seats offered.
+Germania said this will also create new jobs in the region with the requirement for additional crew.

-From left to right: Claus-Dieter Wehr (managing director Flughafen Friedrichshafen GmbH), Gerd Friedel (captain Germania Airline mbH), Claus Altenburg (sales director Germania Fluggesellschaft mbH), Andreas Humer-Hager (head of marketing & communication Friedrichshafen Airport)
+Image inset, from left to right: Claus-Dieter Wehr (managing director Flughafen Friedrichshafen GmbH), Gerd Friedel (Captain Germania Airline mbH), Claus Altenburg (sales director Germania Fluggesellschaft mbH), Andreas Humer-Hager (head of marketing & communication Friedrichshafen Airport)